 Maroondah Reservoir Park Walks

 A range of short to medium walks are available, including the ascent to the 41m dam wall, plus the reservoir spillway which regularly overflows during spring.
-Rotundas, BBQs, picnic tables, playground and toilets available.
+Rotundas, BBQs, picnic tables, playground and toilets are available.
 Length: 800m to 2.8km Grade: Easy to Moderate

 Badger Weir Picnic Area Walk